 You're standing at the 40-yard line.
-Think about it: " Your buddy asks how many feet that is.
-Even so, the commentator says "first and ten from the 40.
+Worth adding: the commentator says "first and ten from the 40. " Your buddy asks how many feet that is.
 You freeze.

 It happens more than you'd think.

 The answer is 120 feet.
+Forty yards times three feet per yard.
+That's why done.
 But if that's all you wanted, you wouldn't be reading this.
-Done.
-Forty yards times three feet per yard.
 You're here because the number alone doesn't help when you're measuring fence posts, ordering mulch, or trying to explain to your kid why the football field markers don't match the tape measure in the garage.

 Let's actually talk about this.